Signature Event Showcases Exploration, Creativity, and Grit

 Tsien has frequently led architecture classes at her alma mater and colleges and universities across the country.

-Those who participate are already making waves in the industry.
+Those who participated are already making waves in the industry.
 Last year, while completing her master’s degree in architecture at LTU, Emily Bigelow presented her thesis work, “Building Biodiversity: Architectural Interventions for Mangrove Restoration and Community Engagement,” during ShowLTU CoAD in 2024.
-It has earned the coveted Metropolis 100 award.
+It earned the coveted Metropolis 100 award.
 This year, another architecture student, Michael Gerace, received the same honor for his portfolio that contained projects titled “Nexus for Greater Flint,” an adaptive reuse project, and “The Pollen District,” an urban design project.

 By